Sandy (Brazilian singer): Personal life

 In 1999, Sandy dated her Sandy & Junior co-star, actor Paulo Vilhena.
 The two broke up months later due to Sandy's busy schedule at the time but have remained in good terms.

 Sandy had previously dated musician Lucas Scholles Lima for five months in 1999; they resumed their relationship in 2004, announced their engagement in 2007, and were married on September 12, 2008.
-Their wedding ceremony was held in Campinas, São Paulo, Sandy's hometown, where they currently live with their son, Theo Scholles Lima (born June 24, 2014).
+They have one son, Theo Scholles Lima (born June 24, 2014), and separated in 2023.

 Sandy graduated from Pontifical Catholic University of Campinas with a degree in languages and literature, Portuguese and English, in 2008.
 Sandy does not follow any religion, stating that "I do not consider myself of any religion [...] but I have enough faith, faith in God.
 I have my [own] religion, linked to spirituality."
 She also described herself as an "introspective person".
 Sandy shares "feminist ideals" and also supports same-sex marriage and LGBT rights.